 This example creates a simple graph to evaluate the function

 e = ((a * b) + c).
-The first argument is the result of the computation and the remaining arguments are inputs to the computation.
-The only result that we need to specify to create the computation is
+The first argument is the result of the computation, and the remaining arguments are inputs to the computation.
+To create the computation, the only result that we need to specify is

-d will be discovered when the transformer traverses the graph.
+d is discovered when the transformer traverses the graph.
 In this example,

 a is a constant so it does not need to be passed in as an input, but

-c are placeholder tensors which must be filled as inputs.
+c are placeholder tensors that must be specified as inputs.

-Transformer.initialize method must be called to finalize transformation and allocate all device memory for tensors (this will be called automatically if a computation is called before manually calling
+Transformer.initialize method must be called to finalize transformation and allocate all device memory for tensors (the

 result_e = example_comp(2, 7)

-The return value of this call will be the resulting value of
+The return value of this call is the resulting value of

 e, which should be ((4 * 2) + 7) = 15.

-In real world cases, we often want computations that return multiple results.
-For example a single training iteration may compute both the cost value and the weight updates.
+In real world use cases, we often want to create computations that return multiple results.
+For example, a single training iteration might compute both the cost value and the weight updates.
 Multiple results can be passed to computation creation in a list.
-After execution, the computation will return a tuple of the results:
+After execution, the computation returns a tuple of the results:

 example_comp2 = transformer.computation([d, e], b, c) result_d, result_e = example_comp2(2, 7)

-In addition to returning the final result as above, this example will also set
+In addition to returning the final result as seen above, this example also sets

 result_d to the result of the